The American Academy of Ophthalmology recommends an eye disease screening for all aging adults.

-For people with no symptoms of eye problems or risk factors:
+For people with no eye problems or risk factors

-For people with symptoms of eye problems or risk factors:
+For people with eye conditions or risk factors

-People of any age who have symptoms or are at risk for eye disease should see an ophthalmologist now to determine how often to have eye exams.
+People of any age with symptoms or risk factors of eye disease should see an ophthalmologist now.
+They will tell you how often to have eye exams based on your eye health.
 People in this group should not wait until age 40 to get a baseline eye disease screening.

 If you already see an ophthalmologist to treat ongoing disease or injuries, do not stop.
 Also, keep your current vision examination appointments for eyeglasses or contact lenses.

 Getting your eye health screening at 40 is much like mammograms at 40 or colon screenings at 50.
-Adults should take similar steps to maintain their eye health as they age.
+All adults should take similar steps to maintain their eye health as they age.

 Why Get an Eye Screening at 40?

 A baseline eye exam is important because it may detect eye diseases common in adults aged 40 and older.
-The exam provides greater opportunity for early treatment and preservation of vision.
+The exam provides greater chance for early treatment and preservation of vision.

-An exam by an ophthalmologist can uncover common conditions like those outlined below.
+An exam by an ophthalmologist can uncover common conditions like those below.
 It can also find less common but serious problems, such as ocular tumors.
-The exam can also reveal systemic diseases that affect the eyes, like hypertension and diabetes.
+The exam can also reveal systemic diseases that affect the eyes, like hypertension (high blood pressure) and diabetes.
 With early treatment, potentially blinding eye problems often have a good outcome.
 These diseases include glaucoma, cataracts, and diabetic retinopathy.